connectrpc/conformance/docs/testing_clients.md

    extract the payload field from the response and
       record it in array of payload values

+   if we should cancel after N response messages and this is the Nth {
+      cancel the RPC (but do not return)
+   }
 }

 if we should cancel before close send {